edwardt/git-stuff-ref/lib/README.markdown

 ## Configuration

-There are multiple methods of configuration.
-If you are going to configure the router the same way every time, the recommended method is to write a configuration file and pass in the location of the configuration file at the start command with the -c option, like so:

 The config file currently expects a yaml format.
 These will be converted to a proplist of erlang tuples.